What To Expect in Your First Year of Permaculture

-Is Permaculture Expensive?
+Is Permaculture Too Expensive?
+Here’s the Real Cost

 Permaculture can be a relatively expensive venture.
 The inputs of permaculture in the design and establishment phase are high.
 It is costly for farmers to transition from conventional techniques and adopt the processes and infrastructure required to live a sustainable lifestyle in permaculture.
 However, in the long-term, it is cheaper … Read more